szarowski/bitcoiner/README.md

 export DEBUG_LEVEL=info
 ```

+First, please copy the downloaded/forked folder (e.g. `bitcoiner-master`) into `bitcoiner` directory as the docker works with this directory.

 There are 3 possible ways to start the application:
 1. By running `go build ./...` and `go run hailo`.
 Before that there is required to start `docker-compose up -d ` in `eliona-mock-develop` or using the `docker-compose.yaml` in this project which just extends the set of containers.
 2. By creating a Docker container by running: